kaiserkeenmon/WPModernPlugin/README.md

 [![Watch the Video](https://raw.githubusercontent.com/kaiserkeenmon/WPModernPlugin/master/thumbnail.jpg?token=GHSAT0AAAAAACKFBWNKQ4ERNH6CPL3YIYVOZPGI7PA)](https://www.youtube.com/watch?v=1KjYSDZezp0 "WPModernPlugin Starter Guide")

-The above demo video is a brief introduction to the WPModernPlugin starter kit, showcasing its benefits as well as how to use it to build modernized WordPress plugin.
+The above demo is a brief intro to the WPModernPlugin starter kit, highlighting its features and demoing how to use it to build a modernized WordPress plugin.

 **Key Features Highlighted in the Video**:
 - PSR-4 Autoloading and Namespacing